textpattern/textpattern.github.io/development/index.md

 one-time actions, as these bits are copied into the *txp_plugin* table row for any particular plugin whenever it is uploaded.

-## Variables, classes, and constants
+## Variables, classes and constants

 These resources are hosted at **phpcrossref.com**: